 Organizing your time is the first crucial step to take in order to boost your productivity.
 Using your time wisely means that you have time for work, leisure, along with also having time for your family and friends.

-At the end of the day, we all have 24 hours in each day.
-It is up to you how you are going to use them.
+At the end of the day, we all have 24 hours each day.
+It is up to you how to become more organized at work to achieve your goals.

 “Eat that frog!” simply means you do your most important task first.
 After completing your most important task, you will fill fulfilled and satisfied for the rest of the day.

-By practicing this habit, you will also avoid one of the biggest enemies of productivity — procrastination.
+By practicing this habit, and learning how to get more organized at work, you will also avoid one of the biggest enemies of productivity — procrastination.